 They shuttled back to the resort.
 Ten minutes later they found themselves taking their very late lunch at Barangay Lorega, Kitaotao, Bukidnon.

 The group checked it out as it was right by the highway.
-There was a café and rental cottages after a minute of walk up.
+There were a café and rental cottages after a minute of walk up.
 Seeing as there was nothing to do at that moment at that place, they decided not to stay long.

 A few minutes right after, the giant Philippine eagle landmark loomed.
 The group stopped by the work-of-art as it was not to be missed in BuDa.